KerstenDoering/CPI-Pipeline/ReadMe.rst

         - \\q

-- If you do not want to insert your password everytime to connect to a PostgreSQL database, use these commands:
+- If you do not want to insert your password everytime to connect to a PostgreSQL database, use these commands (recommended):

     - touch ~/.pgpass